soroushh/takeaway-challenge/README.md

-# In this project, we will try to write an app for making orders from a restaurant by texting messages.
+# In this project, we will try to write a program for handling the takeaway order for a restaurant.

 <img src="./Model.png" />

-The procedure is that we receive a message from the restaurant which shows us the dishes and their price.
+The procedure is that we receive a message from the restaurant which shows us the dishes and their price of the restaurant.

 we will send back a message to the restaurant which includes the number of each dish we want, the dish name and a number at the end of the order showing the sum of the dishes we have ordered.(eg "1, burger, 2, fish, 3")